 Dr Siemering will coordinate the delivery of relevant elements of the Genomic Sequence work-package and will advise on scientific strategy, experimental design, and coordinate deliverables with bioinformatics and other project team members.
 He will coordinate collaborations on technology development for genome and transcriptome sequencing and assembly.
 Dr Siemering has extensive experience managing large and complex genomics projects.Further Information

-Dr Wade will provide science direction and leadership in the Phenotypic Acquisition Workpackage, where he coordinates CSIRO and JCU staff and resources to collect diverse measures of phenotypic traits in commercial prawn production, and during replicated phenotypic challenge trials.
+Dr Wade is the Research Manager for the hub being responsible for facilitating communcation and coordination of the science among work-packages and industry partners.
+Dr Wade will also provide science direction and leadership in the Phenotypic Acquisition Workpackage, where he coordinates CSIRO and JCU staff and resources to collect diverse measures of phenotypic traits in commercial prawn production, and during replicated phenotypic challenge trials.
 Dr Wade has experience in various molecular and biochemical techniques in prawns and fish, with links to the underlying functional molecular mechanisms of complex traits in prawns.
 He will also co-supervise students and provide training to technical and postdoctoral staff.Further Information

 Dr Cowley is a Virologist in the CSIRO phenotype acquisition team overseeing research to identify whether families of prawns can be selected for resilience against viral disease.
 Dr Cowley has extensive experience in running viral challenge trials and in applying molecular tests to track the progress of infection in individual prawns.
 He is also involved in overseeing other prawn breeding and research objectives focused on minimizing impacts of viral disease and in co-supervising students as well as technical and postdoctoral staff.Further Information